nasa/osal/SECURITY.md

 For general cFS vulnerabilities please [open a cFS framework issue](https://github.com/nasa/cfs/issues/new/choose) and see our [top-level security policy](https://github.com/nasa/cFS/security/policy) for additional information.

 In either case please use the "Bug Report" template and provide as much information as possible.
-Apply appropraite labels for each report.
+Apply appropriate labels for each report.
 For security related reports, tag the issue with the "security" label.

 ## Testing